 Project owners can apply for lines of credit with their own bank to support the financing of their project.
 Normally the credit line needs to have some collateral backing it, which is where a bank guarantee letter (BG) can come into play.
 There are options for project owners to either buy or lease the bank instrument.
 A bank guarantee such as an SBLC is backed by collateral for one year and one day.
 The corporation who provides the collateral then becomes the ‘Provider’ of the SBLC.
 You can use the leased SBLC for 366 days and then decide whether or not you want to renew the lease?
 Renewals are not a given and are offered on a case by case basis.
 If the bank guarantee isn’t renewed, then it has be returned unencumbered and free of any liens.

 In today’s financial markets there is misinformation pertaining to Bank Guarantee and Standby Letter of Credit transactions, largely due to the lack of correct information available.
 In order to keep informed one must go out of their way to learn about the industry and how it operates.

 The Bank Instrument industry is a world where real information, truthful processes and real bank instrument providers are hard to come by.
 Here we will try to provide some useful information so that you can educate yourself further on how this industry operates.
 In this section we will talk about Standby Letters of Credit.

 Fully prepared financial statements can provide funders a lot of information about the company’s current state of affairs.
 When you start a new business venture, the financial statements can be included with a business plan.
 Whether your a startup business preparing financial records or a company looking to grow and requires expansion capital, all company financial reports work on the same principles.
+Companies can use bank instruments to help manage cash flow problems within your organisation as well as using them as a method of trade finance.
 We have outlined the financial statement format as an example you can use: